rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

       - Subtask2

-The key difference between sub-tasks and top-level tasks is that sub-tasks are't moved into the DONE section when completed.
+The key difference between sub-tasks and top-level tasks is that sub-tasks aren't moved into the DONE section when completed.
 Instead, a `[DONE]` tag is added to the end of the line.
-When all of the sub-tasks are tagged as done, I then cut-and-paste the top-level-task and its associated subtasks into the DONE section to mark it completed:
+When all of the sub-tasks are tagged as done, I then cut-and-paste the top-level-task and its associated sub-tasks into the DONE section to mark it completed:

     DONE